helloscott9/jwt-auth/README.md

 3.Create database called  `jwt-auth`

-4.[Add a user](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)  with the username  `artkodes`  and and  password `artkodes`.
+4. [Add a user](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)  with the username  `artkodes`  and and  password `artkodes`.
 (You can change what these values are in the  [ormconfig.json](https://github.com/benawad/graphql-ts-server-boilerplate/blob/master/ormconfig.json))
 5. Clone and install dependecies

 ```
 git clone https://github.com/helloscott9/jwt-auth.git